AlexsandroBezerra/gobarber/README.md

 ## :pencil: License

-Esse projeto está sobre a licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feito com :purple_heart: &nbsp;por Alexsandro G Bezerra :wave: &nbsp;[Veja meu Linkedin](https://www.linkedin.com/in/alexsandrobezerra)
+Made with :purple_heart: by Alexsandro G Bezerra :wave: &nbsp;[Veja meu Linkedin](https://www.linkedin.com/in/alexsandrobezerra)